 CRI 17.3.1.4 If the innings is terminated before the scheduled or rescheduled cut-off time, no over rate penalty shall apply.
-If the innings is interrupted, the over-rate penalty will apply based on the rescheduled cessation time for that innings.
+If the innings is interrupted, the over-rate penalty will apply based on the re-scheduled cessation time for that innings.

-CRI 17.3.1.5 The Umpire shall inform the fielding team Captain when taking the field for the first time and on every subsequent occasion if play is interrupted, the scheduled cessation time for that innings.
-The Umpire at the bowler's end will inform the fielding Captain, the batter and their fellow Umpire of any time allowances as and when they arise.
-(This matter will not be subject to retrospective negotiation).
+CRI 17.3.1.5 The Umpires shall inform the Captains of any revisions following an interruption before play resumes.
+When the game is in play, the Umpires will ensure the fielding Captain is aware of any time allowance adjustments (this matter will not be subject to retrospective negotiation).
 In addition, in all reduced overs matches, the fielding team will be given one over's leeway.
 For the avoidance of doubt, one over's leeway means that the fielding side must be in position to bowl the first ball of the penultimate over by the scheduled or rescheduled cut off time.